Nepiki/Guides/Zillion-(SMS).md

 _Get Apple to level 5_

-Collect four Level up items as Apple to get this achievement.
+Collect four level up items as Apple to get this achievement.

 ***